nielslange/smntcs-quantity-buttons-for-woocommerce/README.md

 ## Plugin page

-You can find the plugin page on https://wordpress.org/plugins/smntcs-woocommerce-quantity-buttons/
+You can find the plugin on https://wordpress.org/plugins/smntcs-woocommerce-quantity-buttons/.

-## Change log
+## Changelog

 ### 1.10